0x1iii1ii/PPPwn-Luckfox/README.md

 - The average PPPwned time is around `1min - 2min` sometimes it loads under `1 minute`
 - Using `pppwn` nightly build from xfangfang PPPwn_cpp <be>

-## Web Server Features
+## Web Server Features on NAND

-Thanks to [@harsha-0110](https://github.com/harsha-0110) for the webserver, you can access it at `192.168.1.1` on your PS4 browser.
+Thanks to [@harsha-0110](https://github.com/harsha-0110) for the webserver base scripts and PHP.<br>

+You can access it at `192.168.1.1` on your PS4 browser.
 It allows you to:

 - Change your PPPwn settings
 - Shutdown your Luckfox device